 The University of Virginia International Studies Office (ISO) and Education Abroad Team are here to assist and support your student throughout this process.
 We provide extensive services including advising, pre-departure orientation and preparation, support while overseas, and resources when students return to Grounds.

-The ISO appreciates parental support, as it is crucial in helping your student assume responsibility for his or her time abroad and to ensure a safe and successful experience.
+The ISO appreciates parental support, as it is crucial in helping your student assume responsibility for their time abroad and to ensure a safe and successful experience.
 The Education Abroad Team also strives to help students develop the independence needed in order to live and study successfully abroad.
 We therefore stress direct communication between students and the team on the various issues that arise with education abroad.
 The ISO seeks to ensure that students who study abroad use the opportunity to learn, through direct experience, about the many tasks and responsibilities that are integral to becoming a global citizen.
-To this end, we expect each student to accept responsibility for following all guidelines and procedures that facilitate his or her education abroad experience.
+To this end, we expect each student to accept responsibility for following all guidelines and procedures that facilitate their education abroad experience.

 Students also have the responsibility to keep their parents informed at each stage of the process.
-The ISO is here to help guide students through this process and encourages parents to support their student as he or she assumes responsibility for his or her participation in the program.
+The ISO is here to help guide students through this process and encourages parents to support their student as they assume responsibility for their participation in the program.

 Learn more about Education Abroad at UVA through our online Education Abroad Workshop.